If you are a legal resident in America and want to file for bankruptcy, then you can.

 USCIS form I-864P is the HHS Poverty Guidelines for Affidavit of Support and bases these calculations primarily on income, which the bankruptcy leaves intact.

-We’ve helped over 40,000 people become debt free in Minnesota.
+We’ve helped over 40,000 people become debt free and file for bankruptcy in Minnesota.
 How will we help you?

 Photo Credit: © Greatandlittle | Dreamstime.com